therealmuffin/dynaudio-connect-api/README.md

 Not all that is specified is necessary.
 While volume commands have a specific command code for volume up and down, when specifying absolute volume commands (is there another way?), this distinction can be ignored.

-The status value supplied with most commands is only partly processed.
+The status value supplied with most commands is only partially processed.
 It is necessary to specify the correct zone.
 However, the input part of the status value is ignored.

 ## 3. Feedback